andalyzer-labs/pocket-tcg-ranked-leaderboard-docs/docs/guides/commands.md

 *Behavior*: Replies with your latest submission stats (points, placement, rank) and any recorded personal bests for the season.

+### `/history`
+*Arguments*:
+- `season` (optional): Defaults to the current season.
+- `limit` (number): Defaults to 10, maximum 20.

+*Behavior*:
+- Fetches your recent submissions for the chosen season.
+- Displays them as an ephemeral list including timestamp, inferred rank when necessary, placement, and points.

 ### `/megraph`
 *Arguments*:
 - `season` (optional): Defaults to the current season.